English Version | النسخة العربية

 To the Muslim Reader

-To the Christian Reader Who Wants to Understand His Foundation
+To the Christian Reader Who Wants to Understand Their Foundation

-The Weight of the Evidence — a Final Reflection before the Answer
+Weighing the Evidence — a Final Reflection Before the Answer

 What Changes When You Believe

 Perhaps you have reached here with the evidence moving in your mind, but you do not know what the next step is.
 Let us be practical and simple.
-The first step is not a massive decision that overturns your life in a moment.
-The first step is simple: speak to God honestly.
+The first step is not a huge decision that overturns your life in a moment.
+The first step is simple: speak with God honestly and directly — tell Him what you think, ask Him to show you the truth, ask Him if this is real.
+He is not put off by honest questions.
+He is drawn by sincere seeking. the Lord Jesus Christ said:

 The Resurrection and the Questions Every Heart Carries